Galaxy-Man/FM6126-FM6124-LED-DMD/README.md

 I have the panels working with the Mega256 and the DOIT 30/36/38 Pin ESP32 Dev kit V1 device.

-If anyone wants to add to this please do any help would be appreciated.

 I have found a PDF in German which has a lot of good information.

-Only supports 4096 colours 16x16x16 colours for RGB which should be 4bit
+This library only supports 4096 colours 16x16x16 colours for RGB which should be 4bit

 RGB in format 0x0BGR with values 0-15 each channel.

+If anyone wants to add to this please do any help would be appreciated.